malekbenz/malekbenz/_posts/2016-04-01-Serving-static-content-with-ExpressJs.md

 categories: ['Javascript',  'NodeJs', 'webapi', 'Express']
 ---

 What we are going to do today is Serving a static content without using `Appache`, `nginx` or `IIS`.
 What we need is creating `Http server with expressjs`.
-This post goes into how this can be achieved
+This post goes into how this can be achieved.

 if you don't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).